ARM-software/bob-build/docs/user_guide/libraries_2.md

 Bob currently lacks a general way to specify the entrypoints of a shared library.
-Instead use `whole_static_libs` to specify that all the symbols in the mentioned static libraries need to be retained in the shared library.
+Instead use `whole_static_libs` to specify that all the external symbols in the mentioned static libraries need to be retained in the shared library.

 ```
 bob_static_library {